UCO-IDEA/Experiential-Learning-Cookbook/essay.md

 Once all team members are in agreement that the essay is complete, they simply need to inform their professor.

+## Run Your Own Version
+Click this link to the [repository](https://github.com/UCO-IDEA/PersuasiveSpeech) If you would like to  donload and run this on your own servers.

 ## Documentation

 <a href="https://cece.uco.edu/idea/EssayWriting/instructions/Interactive%20Essay%20Instructions.pdf" target="_blank"><b>Instructions PDF</b></a>